udocker - be anywhere

 - The loader location is changed to point to the container.

-- The libraries location if absolute are changed to point to the container.
+- If the libraries location is absolute, then they are changed to point to the container.

 - The libraries search paths inside the binaries are changed to point to container locations.